 To become a palaeontologist you need to obtain a proper degree.
 You can start by applying for a bachelor’s degree in the field of biology or else geology.
 Most of the major science fields are also acceptable.
 But geology, biology, geography, and environmental sciences are the areas that are of the core focus to the Paleontologist.
 It is of high significance to have a vigorous knowledge and background of science so as to be able to grasp the fundamentals of geology and biology.
 Mostly, a Paleontologist has to obtain a double-major in both geology and biology.
 Another alternative to this is to major in one subject and take the other as a minor.

 |Bachelor of Science (Animal Biology)||BSc (Hons) Environmental Biology||Bachelor of Science in Geophysics|

 |Bachelor of Science in Ecology and Evolutionary Biology||Bachelor of Science in Biology – Ecology and Organismal Biology||BSc Environmental Geology and Chemistry|

 |Bachelor of Science in Plant Sciences||BSc (Hons) Exploration Geology||Bachelor of Science in Earth Sciences|

 Step 2 – Earn a Master’s Degree

-To obtain a master’s degree in paleontology, you need to enroll in a course that has specific focus on paleontology and its related aspects, including integrative biology, planetary sciences and geography as well.
-Even though many institutions and universities do not specifically have a paleontology department of their own, in such a case to receive your degree you have to join courses involving various sciences.
-These degrees incorporate subjects from vertebrate and invertebrate paleontology, structural geology, mineral sciences and evolutionary paleo-biology.
+To obtain a master’s degree in palaeontology, you need to enrol in a course that has a specific focus on palaeontology and its related aspects, including integrative biology, planetary sciences and geography as well.
+Even though many institutions and universities do not specifically have a palaeontology department of their own, in such a case to receive your degree you have to join courses involving various sciences.
+These degrees incorporate subjects from vertebrate and invertebrate palaeontology, structural geology, mineral sciences and evolutionary paleo-biology.